richie1234/transaction-parser/README.md

 # HTTP Requests Parser

-This program parses a log file containing HTTP requests & report on its contents.
+This program parse and analyse a csv file containing transactions records & report

-* The number of unique IP addresses
-* The top 3 most visited URLs
-* The top 3 most active IP addresses
+* The relative account balance
+* Number of transactions

 ## Assumptions
-* The log file contains millions of rows
+* The cvs file contains millions of transactions
-* URLs & IP addresses are ordered as strings
+* Input file and records are all in a valid format
+* Transaction are recorded in order

 ## Required
 * Java 8/JDK 8